 If you already offer classics, you might want to talk to us about how you can expand provision or encourage other schools near you to get involved.

 In response to growing demand for our grants, we have also begun to encourage the development of regional ‘classics hubs’, often involving partnerships between primary and secondary schools, classics associations and universities.
-Visit our regional hubs pages to find out more.
+Visit our regional network pages to find out more.

 If you have any ideas or questions, please get in touch at: firstname.lastname@example.org.